fat-potato-uk/k8-demo-1/README.md

 <details>
 <summary><i> Docker Desktop alternative</i></summary>
+If minikube is not preferred, Docker desktop is an alternative option.
 Docker desktop includes the ability to run a local kubernetes cluster.

 The easiest way of doing this is to go to `Docker desktop -> Preferences (the little cog in top right) -> Kubernetes -> Select Enable Kubernetes`